Nathan Davis (traveller): Work for the British Museum

 From 1856 to 1858 Davis was engaged on behalf of the British Museum in excavations at Carthage and Utica.
 When Jane Franklin stayed with the Davises in 1858, they were living in Gammarth.
 The visit overlapped a period during which Gustave Flaubert called socially.

 With the backing of Anthony Panizzi, Davis had received British Foreign Office support for his dig, an unusual arrangement.
 Archaeological work had already been done at Carthage by the Danish consul Christian Tuxen Falbe, and the British consul Thomas Reade.
 Cases from Davis arrived at the museum in 1857; there were 51 cases received in 1858, and more in 1860.

-The major antiquities discovered were Roman mosaic pavements, and Phœnician inscriptions.
+The major antiquities discovered were Roman mosaic pavements, and Phœnician inscriptions – the latter including the Son of Baalshillek marble base, the Carthage Tariff and the Carthage tower model.
 Augustus Wollaston Franks was writing on the finds by 1859.
 The inscription were worked on by William Sandys Wright Vaux with Emanuel Oscar Menahem Deutsch, a book Inscriptions in the Phoenician Character (1863) by Vaux offering translation into Latin with transcription into the Hebrew alphabet.
 This transliteration then became standard.